Homeschooling while you are travelling

 The HomeLearn program can be used while you are travelling ... around Australia or even overseas.

-As the program is a combination of materials posted (for most levels) plus access to resources from the secure web site, both of these aspects need to be considered and allowed for while you are travelling.
+As the program is a combination of materials that need to be printed from the website, as well as other resources, the aspect of access need to be considered and allowed for while you are travelling.

-Secondly, you will need to have 'some' access to internet while you are travelling.
+As well as that, you will need to have 'some' more regaulra access to internet while you are travelling.
 This does not need to be 'full-time' high quality ... our program does not involve any video-conferencing or similar high-demand connections.
-If you can watch a You-Tube video, you have enough speed, and if you can download and print some other items you probably have enough 'bandwidth' and resources.
+If you can watch a You-Tube video, you have enough speed, and if you can download and print occasional other items you probably have enough 'bandwidth' and resources.
 Mobile broadband should be fine in most places, or you can use 'telecentres' or 'internet cafes' of libraries.
 We generally suggest you would need access for an hour or two at least every couple of days, but it is possible to juggle with longer stretches if needed.